 We love Halloween here in the Hobbis household.
 There’s nothing like snuggling up together under a blanket and watching some spooky Halloween family movies from Warner Bros.
+Everyone has their own Halloween family traditions, don’t they?

 We’ve all got our favourites but which of these four would you choose to watch when the wind is howling outside and all is dark and gloomy?